kpunno/windowstore/README.md

 # windowstore

-no clutter sidepanel window in chrome to save windows
+no clutter sidepanel for chrome save and restore windows